tranhelen/tranhelen/_posts/2016-09-26-ivegraduatednowwhat.md

 ## Self-initiating

 **Your portfolio is never done.** You must always be constantly building your portfolio and you shouldn't be waiting for a job position in order to get better.
-Hrere are things you can do, by your lonesome:
+Here are things you can do, by your lonesome:

 - Attend meet-ups to find like-minded folk.
 Do not just attend Design meet-ups: finding a developer is easier at a developer meet-up than it is at a Dribbble meet-up.
 Listings are available on <a href="">meet-up.com</a>, announced on <a href="">Designer News</a>, or talked about on the Twitterverse.
 - Attend hack-a-thons to open up the possibility of working with a motivated team.
 There are tons of hack-a-thon listings online, or again, find them on the Twitterverse.